ngromeconf/ngrome-website/src/content/workshops/2024-06-25-2-authentication-step-by-step.md

 title: Authentication from Step 0 to Stepped Up
 description: "All applications require authentication.
 How do we add authentication, how does authorization fit in, and how can we best defend against authentication-related breaches?

 In this half-day hands-on workshop, you’ll apply best practices to add authentication to an Angular application.
 Then, you’ll learn about a new OAuth 2.0 specification to increase users’ identity assurance and protect key resources.
-You’ll implement these techniques in a sample Angular application so you can apply these concepts to your application.
+You’ll implement these techniques in a sample Angular application so you can apply these concepts to your application."

-"
 date: '2024-06-25'
 authors:
     - name: Alisa Duncan